 What are CityTutor Hubs?
 If I lead a community-based organization, can I apply to become a Hub?

 CityTutor Hubs are partnerships with community-based organizations to provide high-impact tutoring outside of schools.
-Each of the six Hubs will provide tutoring to 50 or more students in SY 2021-22.
-We will be announcing these initial hubs in September.
-While we are not taking any additional applications for CityTutor Hubs at this time, we may do so next spring for SY 2022-23.
+Each of the six Hubs will provide tutoring to 50 or more students in SY 2022-23.
+If your organization is interested in applying to become a SY 2022-2023 CityTutor Hub, we are accepting applications on a rolling basis and you can apply here.

 Can I implement tutoring in my own classroom or program?

 Of course!
 Our standards for high-impact tutoring are a good place to start in thinking about the building blocks for high-impact tutoring.
-And SAGA Education, one of the most prominent tutoring organizations in the country, has set up SAGA Coach, which provides more detailed guidance as to what a good tutoring program looks like.
+We have also collaborated with the Office of the State Superintendent for Education (OSSE) to develop a high-impact tutoring toolkit to support implementation, check it out here.